 Q. My wrists hurt and I can’t support my weight on them.
 Should I skip these exercises?

 No, don’t skip them, but find a way to get your wrists stronger.
-Use a Push Up Handle (I have some in stock if you want) or rest your hands on a rolled up towel.
+Use a Push Up Handle or rest your hands on a rolled up towel.
+A child’s wooden cubes might also serve.
 There are wrist exercises that we can do in the studio to help.
 If you have a problem with your wrists, see an orthopaedic specialist.